 If users have questions or concerns regarding this statement, they should contact HostBooks Customer Support by email at firstname.lastname@example.org

 A) Information Collection

-In order to use HostBooks services at any level, and to access certain information or areas of the website, a user may be required to complete a registration form.
-During registration a user is required to give contact information (such as name, telephone number or an email address).
+In order to use HostBooks services at any level and to access certain information or areas of the website, a user may be required to complete a registration form.
+During registration, a user is required to give contact information (such as name, telephone number or an email address).
 We use this information to contact the user about products and services on our sites.
-It is optional customer to provide demographic information (such as income level and gender), but encouraged so we can provide a more personalized experience on our sites.
+It is optional for a customer to provide demographic information (such as income level and gender), but we encourage the same so that we can provide a more personalized experience on our sites.

 We store information that we collect through cookies and log files to create a profile of our users.
-A profile is stored information that we keep on individual users that details their viewing preferences.
+A profile is stored information we keep for individual users that detail their viewing preferences.
 Consequently, collected information is tied to the user’s personally identifiable information to provide offers and improve the content of the site for the user.
-This profile is used to tailor a user’s visit to our Web sites, and to direct pertinent marketing promotions to them.
+This profile is used to tailor a user’s visit to our Websites and to direct pertinent marketing promotions to them.
 We do not share personally identifiable elements of your profile with other third parties.
 Your profile is shared in aggregate form only.